How To Buy A Car From CarMax

 • Large Inventory: They have a vast selection of makes and models, both online and at their physical locations, increasing your chances of finding exactly what you want.

-• 30-Day Money-Back Guarantee: If you’re not happy with your purchase, you can return it within 30 days (subject to mileage limits).
+• 10-Day Return Window: If you’re not happy with your purchase, you can return it within 30 days (subject to mileage limits).
 This offers significant peace of mind.

-• 7-Day Love-It-or-Return-It Guarantee: A shorter, even more flexible option if the 30-day window feels too long.
+• 10-Day Return Window: A shorter, even more flexible option if the 30-day window feels too long.

 • Vehicle History Reports: Each car comes with a CARFAX or AutoCheck report, so you know the car’s background.